Introduction

 Package Providers

 Packages is a group of actions that utilize the local system's package manager, however it is a bit special.
 Unlike some other actions, packages can also contain providers.
-Some systems may have multiple package managers that may work on the system and this allows the user choice for what package manager on their system they use.
-As an example, macOS will automatically utilize homebrew as the default package manager, but this default can be overridden for another package manager on the system such as pkgin, which also supports macOS or macports.
+Some operating systems may have multiple package managers available and providers allow the user to choose which package manager to use.
+For example, macOS will automatically utilize homebrew as the default package manager, but this default can be overridden for another package manager on the system such as pkgin, which also supports macOS, or macports.

 Supported package providers

 Not all package managers are supported.
-This is a list of currently supported package providers.
-If you would like support to be added for a package provider, feel free to contribute the support or request support in the repository issue tracker.
+This is a list of currently supported package providers:

 Provider | OS |